fpodschwadek/catpod/README.md

 docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v ./test.yml:/tmp/test.yml --rm fpod/catpod /tmp/test.yml
 ```

-Note that the file path used at the end of this command refers to the path inside the CATPOD container the file was mounted to, in this case `/tmp/text/yml`.
+Note that the file path used at the end of this command refers to the path inside the CATPOD container the file was mounted to, in this case `/tmp/test/yml`.

 ## Vault

-You can use CATPOD to encrypt data with Ansible Vault by using the `vault` followed by anything you would use with locally installed `ansbile-vault`.
+You can use CATPOD to encrypt data with Ansible Vault by using the `vault` followed by anything you would use with locally installed `ansible-vault`.
 For example, you can use the following command to encrypt a string:

 ```bash
 docker run -it fpod/catpod vault encrypt_string '<variable value>' --name '<variable key>'